Thesis

 Supernova Vetter960 image

-Welcome to the section where I share the thesis projects of my academic journey.
-Below, I’ve highlighted the key topics that have shaped my work:
+Welcome to the section where I share the key projects of my academic journey.
+Below, I highlight the main topics that have shaped my research and development:

-I started my BSc thesis at the Universidad de Santiago de Compostella in 2021.
-The main objective of the project was to obtain the light curves of two eclipsinb binary systems.
-The project involved the development of astronomical software for the computation of reduced data and photometric analysis.
+I began my BSc thesis at the Universidad de Santiago de Compostela in 2021.
+The primary goal was to obtain light curves of two eclipsing binary systems.
+This project involved developing astronomical software for data reduction and photometric analysis.

-I completed my MSc thesis at the Universidad de La Laguna in 2023, focusing on the characterization of the low-mass eclipsing binary ASAS J052919-1617.3.
-This project involved the development, automation, and standardization of astronomical software for differential photometry analysis, applying cutting-edge methodologies with Python, pyIRAF, and Phoebe.
-The work was awarded the highest possible grade, highlighting its impact and relevance in the field.
+I completed my MSc thesis at the Universidad de La Laguna in 2023, focusing on characterizing the low-mass eclipsing binary ASAS J052919-1617.3.
+This work included the development, automation, and standardization of astronomical software for differential photometry, applying advanced techniques with Python, pyIRAF, and Phoebe.
+The thesis was awarded the highest possible mark.

 My Thesis